ray-project/ray/doc/source/serve/index.rst

 ==============

-There are generally two ways of serving machine learning applications, both with serious limitations: you can use a **traditional webserver**---your own Flask app---or you can use a cloud-hosted solution.
+There are generally two ways of serving machine learning applications, both with serious limitations: you can use a **traditional web server**---your own Flask app---or you can use a cloud-hosted solution.

 The first approach is easy to get started with, but it's hard to scale each component.
 The second approach requires vendor lock-in (SageMaker), framework-specific tooling (TFServing), and a general lack of flexibility.

-Ray Serve solves these problems by giving a user the ability to leverage the simplicity of deployment of a simple webserver while handling the complex routing, scaling, and testing logic necessary for production deployments.
+Ray Serve solves these problems by giving you a simple web server (and the ability to use your own) while still handling the complex routing, scaling, and testing logic necessary for production deployments.

 Beyond scaling up your backends with multiple replicas, Ray Serve also enables: